 “Conflict Management Consulting (CMC) provides M&E, technical assistance and research services in fragile, conflict and post conflict areas”

 CMC is a global team of experts providing Monitoring, Evaluation, and Technical Assistance in Fragile and Active Conflict Areas

-Director (Brussels and Istanbul)
+Founding Director (Brussels and Istanbul)